 Her children’s book led to “The Alzheimer’s Project,” a four-part documentary she produced on HBO in 2009 accompanied by a website, DVDs and printed materials.
 Shriver says that the documentary has become HBO’s “most successful and biggest television event ever with over nine million media impressions.”
 She adds, “I think that was a big turning point for Alzheimer’s.
 It coincided with the increase in numbers and brought an issue out of what I would call the ‘dark room’ and into the living room.”
 In 2009, Shriver testified before the U.S. Senate Special Committee on Aging, offering advice to families and caregivers who are affected by Alzheimer’s.

-The March on Alzheimer’s (at which Leeza Gibbons and Peter Gallagher will emcee and Jane Fonda will warm up marchers with stretching exercises) also allows Shriver to spotlight the connection between women and the disease.
-“Seventy percent of the people who develop Alzheimer’s are women, and the vast majority of the people caring for people with Alzheimer’s — and mind you Parkinson’s, Huntington’s, stroke victims — are also women.”
+The March on Alzheimer’s also allows Shriver to spotlight the connection between women and the disease.
+“Seventy percent of the people who develop Alzheimer’s disease are women, and the vast majority of the people caring for people with Alzheimer’s — and mind you Parkinson’s, Huntington’s, stroke victims — are also women.”
 Coinciding with this year’s conference she will also be releasing “The Shriver Report: A Woman’s Nation Takes On Alzheimer’s,” which is a new installment following up last years groundbreaking study on women as half of U.S. workers.